Influenza

 General Information

 The influenza virus can infect many different species including ducks, chickens, pigs, horses, whales, and seals.
-Animals like the pig can also be infected by human and bird influenza viruses, which can lead to genetic mixing.
+Animals, like pigs, can also be infected by human and bird influenza viruses, which can lead to genetic mixing.
 Most animal flu viruses will not infect humans, this is a rare occurrence.
+For more information on avian influenza, see Diversey’s separate Avian Influenza CleanPath.

 Symptoms

-The main characteristic of flu is “sudden onset”.
-People are fine one minute then very sick the next.
-Symptoms can include: fever or feeling feverish/chills, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, and fatigue.
+Symptoms can include fever or feeling feverish/chills, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, and fatigue.
 Vomiting and diarrhea may occur in some cases, though this is more common in children than adults.

 Transmission